ibleaman/JPPC/concerts.md

 Our concert will feature brand-new choral arrangements, familiar songs you'll hear in a completely different way, and some total surprises for everyone.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged and in the spirit.

-The concert will conclude with a new Yiddish choral adaptation of “Ode to Joy” from Beethoven’s Ninth Symphony, marking the 200th anniversary of the premiere of that work in 1824.
+We’ll end with a new Yiddish choral adaptation of “Ode to Joy” from Beethoven’s Ninth Symphony, a work premiered 200 years ago, with a Yiddish translation that promotes the “melting pot” idea.

 **PROGRAM**
 *Amerike ~ Belts, mayn shteytele Belts ~ A Brivele der mamen*